arizakevin/Enhanced-component-with-modal/README.md

 # Usage

 Import the **withModal** HOC wherever you need it and export it passing it the component you want to enhance, the button that will be in your enhanced component, and the modal of your preference.
-Then, use it wherever you need it.
+Then, use your enhanced component with your modal and all its necessary logic wherever you need it.

     // index.js
     // EnhancedComponent: